wp-plugins/contexture-page-security/readme.txt

 = 1.2.3 =
 * Bug fixes

-= 1.2.2 =
-* Fixed a bug that sometimes prevented custom settings from being saved.

 = 1.2.1 =
 * New feature: To improve usability, the "Restrict Access" sidebar now appears on "New..." screens.